tbrowder/Spreadsheets/README.md

           :
           :

-The 'attr' array (shown following) provides much cell formatting data which enables a fair amount of `xlsx` formatting upon writes.
+The 'attr' array provides much cell formatting data which enables a fair amount of automatic `xlsx` formatting upon writes.
+An example follows:

     attr   =>
     [